4th of July Sale | 25% OFF

 If the pros outweigh the cons for you, here’s a step-by-step process to breeding from your dog, so that you can get an idea of how to plan & prepare for the journey ahead.

-Before embarking on breeding, always consult your vet and have a thorough health check of your dog.
-Your vet can be a great source of information too, about whether your dog is a good candidate for breeding, whether there will be any risks involved, and the common diseases to look out for with your breed’s type.
+Before embarking on breeding, a veterinarian should perform pre-breeding health checks before any mating plans are made.
+Your vet can be a great source of information too, about whether your dog is a good candidate for breeding, whether there will be any risks involved, and the common diseases to look out for with your breed’s type as part of good canine health planning.

 Purebred dogs and mixed breed dogs will differ here, so get your vet's advice as to the foundation for your breeding plan.

-Start building your knowledge of your dog's breed, or its mixes.
+Start building your knowledge of your dog’s breed, or its mixes, remembering that many breeds and each particular breed have their own history, traits, and common concerns.
 Attend dog events and meet experienced breeders for advice and support.
 Research your breed, and join any national clubs relating to them.

-It’s time to start looking for a mate!
+It’s time to start finding a suitable mate and building a compatible mating pair.
 Most often, it’s the bitch’s owner who will raise and rear the puppies, and often it’s you who will be searching for male dogs as opposed to the other way around.

 If you have a male dog, you can register them with the AKC or other online registries and wait for a matching owner with a bitch to contact you.

-If you're the owner of a bitch and looking for a stud, choose a dog who will complement and strengthen your lady’s qualities.
+If you’re the owner of a bitch and looking for a stud, choose a dog who will complement and strengthen your lady’s qualities.
+The two dogs should balance each other in health, temperament, and pedigree, since temperament is hereditary and a poor match can pass undesirable traits on to the puppies.
 For example, if your girl’s coat isn’t her strong suit, then find a partner with a history of great skin and coat health!
-Or if your bitch has a very laid-back temperament and you’d like a more active puppy, consider choosing a more upbeat male.
+Or if your bitch has a very laid-back temperament and you’d like a more active puppy, consider choosing a more upbeat sire—but only if he truly suits your female, not just because he’s available.

 And of course, ensure the stud is fully health checked and be sure to meet them in person before arranging any dates for the doggos!
 This way you can be sure they are the right fit for you and your four-legged lady.